symbol/symbol-docs/source/guides/account.rst

 What’s next?
 ============

-Try to repeat retrieving the balance by only filtering XEM amount.
+Try to retrieve the balance by only filtering XEM amount.

 .. _guide-getting-the-amount-of-XEM-sent-to-an-account: